At 19 weeks pregnant, you’ve got your energy back and you feel great!

 Vernix protects your baby’s sensitive skin from being damaged by amniotic fluid.

-Otherwise at birth your baby would be very wrinkled, like being in a bath for too long.
+Without vernix, your baby would be very wrinkled at birth, like what happens when you’re in a bath for too long.

-Most babies lose their vernix before birth but some are born covered in a white, greasy coating.
+Most babies lose their vernix before birth but some are born covered in this white, greasy coating.

 At this stage, there’s usually lots of talk about whether you’re having a boy or girl.

-The sonographer will check baby is developing normally and can tell the sex.
+The sonographer will check baby is developing normally and will be able to tell the sex.

 If you’re having a boy, his scrotum is solid by now.